Hyperdimensionals/clyphx_influencer_actions/README.md

 ### ON / OFF - Activating and Deactivating

-This action can be activated and deactivated simply with `ADJBPM ON;` and `ADJBPM OFF;`.
+This action can be activated and deactivated with `ADJBPM ON;` and `ADJBPM OFF;`.
 When off, bpm adjustments will not occur, though the commands below will still work.

 ### MAX - Maximum Adjustment Limits